bookieio/Bookie/docs/hosting.rst

     </Directory>

 A couple of things you need to check:
--The python-path line matches the path to your virtualenv's site-packages.
+- The python-path line matches the path to your virtualenv's site-packages.
--The WSGIScriptAlias in the example serves your Bookie install at the server's root.
+- The WSGIScriptAlias in the example serves your Bookie install at the server's root.
 You can change that if you wish.
--The WSGIScriptAlias path to pyramid.wsgi is correct for your system.
+- The WSGIScriptAlias path to pyramid.wsgi is correct for your system.
--The Directory path is correct for your system.
+- The Directory path is correct for your system.
 It should point to your virtualenv's root.

 Finally, all you have to do is restart Apache and off you go!

--On a Debian-based Linux (Ubuntu): /etc/init.d/apache2 restart -On other Linuxes: ?
+- On a Debian-based Linux (Ubuntu): /etc/init.d/apache2 restart
+- On other Linuxes: ?
--On OSX: ?
+- On OSX: ?
--On Windows: ?
+- On Windows: ?